![]() |

 Short bio and cv

-I obtained my PhD in theoretical physics from the University of Helsinki in 2004, and thereafter worked as a research fellow at the University of Washington (2004-2007), the Technical University of Vienna (2007) and CERN (2008-2009).
-From Switzerland I moved to Bielefeld, where I led a research group funded by the Alexander von Humboldt foundation until 2013.
+I obtained my PhD in theoretical physics from the University of Helsinki in January 2004.
+After a postdoctoral period, including two years as a senior fellow at CERN, I relocated to Bielefeld University, where I led a Sofja Kovalevskaja research group funded by the Alexander von Humboldt foundation from 2009 to 2013.
 At that time, I returned to the Department of Physics of the University of Helsinki to work as an Academy Research Fellow and to lead one of the theory projects at

-the Helsinki Institute of Physics.
-Since 2017 I have worked first as an associate and then full professor of theoretical particle physics at the University of Helsinki.
-My research group is funded by the Academy of Finland, the Helsinki Institute of Physics, and the European Research Council.
+the Helsinki Institute of Physics (HIP).
+Since 2017, I have worked first as an associate and full professor of theoretical particle physics, with my research group funded by the Academy of Finland, HIP, and the European Research Council.
+From January 2025 onwards, I will also serve as the director of the HIP Theory Programme.

 A relatively up-to-date cv of mine can be found from here.